afabraha/PythonProjects136/README.md

 ### 1. Clustering Fortune 500 Companies
 - **Objective**: Group Fortune 500 companies based on revenue using k-means clustering.
-- **Tools Used**: Python, Pandas, Scikit-learn, Matplotlib.
+- **Tools Used**: Python, Pandas, Scikit-learn, KMeans
 - **Highlights**:
-  - Clustered companies into three segments based on profitability.
+  - Clustered companies into four segments based on profitability.
   - Created a csv file to show the companies broken down into their respective segments.

 ### 2. Corporate Finance Data Project